Welcome to Oral Fixation, Dallas’ newest live storytelling series. Think of This American Life on NPR….live and starring our very own Dallas citizens!

 Shortly after the event venue was booked, the name was coined by Nicole’s mentor and VP of Office of Cultural Affairs, Gail Sachson of Ask Me about Art.
 The logo, the brainchild of talented movie poster designer and filmmaker, Yen Tan, followed.
 All flyers, social media, and this website are designed by beau-turned-husband Anton Schlesinger.
 With the aid of avid storyteller Mac Lower and scenic designer Randel Wright, Season 1 of Oral Fixation went from modest to mogul: selling out the 130-seat space, with fans on a waiting list.
 The show received many glowing reviews and Nicole received two major recognitions from Dallas Observer.

-As the second season commences, Oral Fixation intends to bring in new audiences and new voices from every pocket of Dallas.
-All shows are audio and video recorded.
-A podcast series is in the works.
 Longer-term goals include a radio show, a publishing deal to get these incredible stories in print, and an educational curriculum designed to improve students writing and give them an opportunity to express themselves in a unique way.

 Want to be a part of Oral Fixation in the future?
 Click HERE to learn how you can tell your own story.